jamellysmelly/opengl_demo/README.md

-# An OpenGL demo project for Linux written in modern C/C++.
+# A cross platform OpenGL demo project for Linux and Windows written in modern C/C++.

 ## Description:
 * Opens a window with an OpenGL rendering context.
 Then presents a polygon